 15. Conduct of Matches – Late and absent player penalties

-If any player is not ready to play within 20 minutes after the time fixed for the commencement of the match, it is mandatory that one love set shall be conceded in the rubber from the player is absent and, if 40 minutes late, the rubber shall not be played and the opponents shall receive two love sets.
+If any player is not ready to play within 20 minutes after the time fixed for the commencement of the match, it is mandatory that one love set shall be conceded in the rubber from which the player is absent and, if 40 minutes late, the rubber shall not be played and the opponents shall receive two love sets.
 If the player is still absent by the time the final round of rubbers is due to commence, then his or her team shall also incur a penalty one point deduction from its points total for the season.

 Note: Rule 15 means that, in exceptional circumstances, if a Club cannot manage to get out a full team, then it can still fulfil the fixture subject to the penalties advised above.
 The team which is short of players is obliged to telephone the opposition in advance.
 Turning up to play matches when short of players is not a practice the North Kent LTA encourages or approves of.
 Any team regularly turning up for matches short of players will be subject to additional penalties.

 16. Conduct of Matches – Courts

 Matches shall be played on hard or grass courts, as mutually agreed.
 Failing agreement, the Home Club shall determine which courts are fit for play.
 The use of covered or floodlit courts shall only be by mutual agreement between the two Clubs.

 17. Conduct of Matches – Tennis Balls

 At least four new balls per court shall be provided at the expense of the Club having choice of ground.
 They shall be of a brand designated as approved by the International Tennis Federation (IFT) and, unless from a freshly opened pressurised container, of the current year, except for Junior matches where good quality used ITF approved balls may be provided.